vicboma1/to7zIndividualFiles/README.md

-# to7zIndividualFiles
+# To 7z
-Individuals files to 7z extension from one folder
+## Individuals files to 7z extension from one folder